 Occasionally, breast implants may break or leak.
 Rupture can occur as a result of injury or even from the normal compression and movement of your breast and implant, causing the man-made shell to leak.
 If a saline-filled implant breaks, the implant will deflate in a few hours and the salt water will be harmlessly absorbed by the body.
 The implant will then need to be replaced.

 A few women with breast implants have reported symptoms similar to diseases of the immune system, such as scleroderma and other arthritis-like conditions.
 These symptoms may include joint pain or swelling, fever, fatigue, or breast pain.
 Research has found no clear link between silicone breast implants and the symptoms of what doctors refer to as “connective-tissue disorders,” but the FDA has requested further study.

 While there is no evidence that breast implants cause breast cancer, they may change the way mammography is done to detect cancer.
 When requesting a routine mammogram, be sure to go to a radiology center where the physicians are experienced in the special techniques required in patients who have breast implants.
 Additional views will be required.
 Ultrasound examinations may be of benefit in some women with implants to detect breast lumps or to evaluate the implant.

 While the majority of women experience no complications, Dr. Zemmel will discuss each one of these in detail so you have a clear understanding of the risks of breast augmentation.

-Your scars will be firm and pink for at least six weeks.
+You can expect your scars to be firm and pink for at least six weeks.
 Then they may remain the same size for several months, or even appear to widen.
-After several months, your scars will begin to fade, although they will never disappear completely.
+After several months, your scars should begin to fade, although they will never disappear completely.